potassco/clinguin/docs/read_the_docs/source/clinguin/user_guide.rst

 The client does not need any files as input since it will ask the server for the information.

 When running the client one can further specify the *Frontend* that should be used.
-See the :ref:`customize_guide` for more information.
-See the :ref:`customize_guide` for more information.
+See the :ref:`Customize Guide` for more information.
+See the :ref:`Customize Guide` for more information.

 Basic example
 =============